Grades matter, but not the most

-The system of marking students at different levels of education is directly linked to the system of examination.
-An examination is meant to test the knowledge of one’s subject and the level of understanding of that subject is interpreted by the different scored attained in that examination.
+The system of marking or grades is directly linked to the system of examination.
+An examination is meant to test the knowledge of one’s subject and the level of understanding of that subject is interpreted by the different scores attained in that examination.

 Many would argue against the concept of formal examination and markings.
 However, it must be noted that some system of examining one’s knowledge of one’s field is important, or else there will be little incentive for students to work hard and the employers wouldn’t know much about the student’s credentials and hard work.
 Also, if exams are held in a creative manner and in a way in which the student is tested of his/her knowledge as well as the application of that knowledge, examination and marks can also act as a means for a student to assess the possible problems that they face in a given subject and improve upon the same.

-Hence, we must reform our education system in a way in which focus is shifted from, not only attaining good grades but also, to work towards intellectual and academic growth and to become better skilled individuals to better serve the future of our country.
+Hence, we must reform our education system in a way in which focus is shifted from, not only attaining good grades but also, to work towards intellectual and academic growth and becoming better-skilled individuals to better serve the future of our country.

 However, when we look at the places of education we see a major consistency over not only the physical environment but also the methods of curriculum design followed by academic institutions.